Budget surf trips: 10 ways to save money

 2. Take your own ding repair kit

-There’s nothing as soul destroying as snapping a surfboard… but dinging it on the rocks or in a collision is also pretty devastating.
+There’s nothing as soul destroying as snapping a surfboard or dinging it on the rocks or in a collision.

 You’ll need to paddle in right away to stop your board from becoming waterlogged.
-You’ll also need to find someone to repair the damage for you… someone who will most likely charge you tourist prices to have it fixed.
+You’ll also need to find someone to repair the damage for you.
+And in all likelihood, they charge you tourist prices to have it fixed.

-Bringing your own ding repair kit is one way you can avoid having to go through this process.
+Bringing your own ding repair kit is one way you can avoid having to go through this process and save money on your cheap surf trip.
 Just patch the board up yourself, wait till it dries and get back out there in time for the wave of the day.

 If you do a good job, the board won’t feel any different.
 You’ll also be able to both enjoy the fact that you saved yourself some cash and help your new surf camp friends out if they ding their board too.